-Join Brian Bradley for an in-depth discussion in this video Arch & Design: Blurring reflections, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Arch & Design: Blurring reflections, part of Learning mental ray in 3ds Max.

 …We have already in this chapter seen how we can go about creating a highly…reflective chrome-like material.…We did say though, if you recall, that we would return to it in order to…add a little more visual interest to the reflections.…What we want to do in this video then is explore a couple of options that…are open to us for creating somewhat blurry or distorted reflections.…The quickest way to do this in the A&D material is to…simply lower the glossiness value.…This causes the material to emulate the effect of light scattering in lots of…directions as it is reflected from a surface.…

 In fact, if I go ahead and drop the glossiness control from the value of 1 to…0.5, the difference this makes is pretty obvious, as seen in our preview window.…Now, whilst that change does introduce a little bit of a different look to our…reflections, they aren't really different enough to be terribly interesting.…These are, after all, just blurred or scattered reflections.…Let's instead then build some additional elements into our material and…